-Subcommittee would deem minimally sufficient.
+Throughout the duration of the Subcommittee hearing, Treasurer Loftis offered contradictory testimony regarding the classification of Fund 30350993, despite the findings of the AlixPartners report, and appeared to lack the requisite command over subject matter that the Subcommittee would deem minimally sufficient.
 He contended that he had always maintained that the fund in question could not contain actual monetary assets, attributing any apparent misunderstanding of his narrative to the Subcommittee's conflation of the terms "fund" and "account."
 Moreover, under oath, he asserted that his belief in the tangible and fungible nature of Fund 30350993 was solely based in reliance on affirmations by Comptroller General Gaines and former State Auditor Kennedy, a position that directly contradicted his earlier testimony.
-84

 During his sworn testimony, Treasurer Loftis provided inconsistent and contradictory definitions of Fund 30350993, at times offering mutually exclusive or factually incorrect descriptions.
 On one occasion, he asserted that the \$1.8 billion existed yet paradoxically claimed that it "didn't exist there."
 The AlixPartners report conclusively demonstrated that \$1.6 billion of the \$1.8 billion cannot logically represent actual funds.
 Moreover, when attempting to justify his April 2024 statement that the \$1.8 billion had generated \$225 million in interest, he maintained that Fund 30350993 "was represented in that."
-When questioned about his assertion that he bore no responsibility for Fund 30350993 despite its classification as a Treasury fund, he explained that "it sits in the Treasury because there are some abandoned, he Capital Reserve Fund, the Contingency Reserve Fund," and "Well, it's a fund attached to our office, but we don't have budgetary authority over it.
+When questioned about his assertion that he bore no responsibility for Fund 30350993 despite its classification as a Treasury fund, he explained that "it sits in the Treasury because there are some abandoned, like the Capital Reserve Fund, the Contingency Reserve Fund," and "Well, it's a fund attached to our office, but we don't have budgetary authority over it.
 So, it's like any other fund."
 In reality, Fund 30350993 neither possesses designated budgetary assignments nor holds actual cash; it is not abandoned, as it is routinely used to force balance back to the bank statements.
 Nor is it comparable to the Capital Reserve and Contingency Reserve Funds, as it does not contain actual cash.

 Similarly, before responding to most of the Subcommittee's inquiries, Treasurer Loftis felt compelled to consult with his legal counsel or Chief of Staff, at times reading aloud prepared statements.
-Phrases such as "I'm trying to figure out how to say this" were frequently interjected throughout his testimony, 89 further reinforcing the Subcommittee's impression that he either lacks a comprehensive command of the subject matter or is insufficiently engaged in the core functions of his office.
+Phrases such as "I'm trying to figure out how to say this" were frequently interjected throughout his testimony, further reinforcing the Subcommittee's impression that he either lacks a comprehensive command of the subject matter or is insufficiently engaged in the core functions of his office.
 It is noteworthy that complete understanding and transparency should not require extensive deliberation prior to articulation.
 The Subcommittee noted that Treasurer Loftis appeared to rely on his counsel to cultivate control of his temperament, prompting counsel to pass notes, including one that said simply, in large print: "Calm!"